mariunaise/HDA-Thesis/content/SMHD.typ

 include("../graphics/quantizers/s-metric/3_2_en.typ"),
 caption: [2-bit 3-metric enrollment]
 ) <fig:smhd_3_2_en>]])

-#margin-note[Zusammen als sub figure]
-To better demonstrate the generalization to $s$-metrics, @fig:smhd_3_2_en shows a 2-bit quantizer that generates helper data based on three metrics instead of two.
+To better demonstrate the generalization to $S$-metrics, @fig:smhd_3_2_en shows a 2-bit quantizer that generates helper data based on three metrics instead of two.
 In that sense, increasing the number of metrics will increase the number of sub-steps for each symbol.

 We can now perform the enrollment of a full PUF readout.
-Each measurement will be quantized with out quantizer $cal(E)$, returning a tuple consisting of the quantized symbol and helper data, as shown in @eq:smhd_quant
+Each measurement will be quantized with out quantizer $cal(E)$, returning a tuple consisting of the quantized symbol and helper data.

-$ K_i = cal(E)(s, m tilde(x_i)) = (k, h)_i $ <eq:smhd_quant>
+$ K_i = cal(E)(s, m, tilde(x_i)) = (k, h)_i space.en. $ <eq:smhd_quant>

 Performing the operation of @eq:smhd_quant for our whole set of measurements will yield a vector of tuples $bold(K)$.
-#pagebreak()

 === Reconstruction

-We already demonstrated the basic principle of the reconstruction phase in section @sect:tmhd, more specifically with @fig:tmhd_example_enroll and @fig:tmhd_example_reconstruct, which show the advantage of using more than one quantizer during reconstruction.
+We already demonstrated the basic principle of the reconstruction phase in section @sect:tmhd, which showed the advantage of using more than one quantizer during reconstruction.

 We will call our repeated measurement of $tilde(x)$ that is subject to a certain error $tilde(x^*)$.
-To perform reconstruction with $tilde(x^*)$, we will first need to find all $s$ quantizers for which we generated the helper data in the previous step.
+To perform reconstruction with $tilde(x^*)$, we will first need to find all $S$ quantizers for which we generated the helper data in the previous step.

-We have to distinguish two different cases for the value of $s$:
+We have to distinguish two different cases for the value of $S$:
-- $s$ is odd
+- $S$ is odd
-- $s$ is even
+- $S$ is even

-If $s$ is even, we need to move our quantizer $s/2$ times some distance to the right and $s/2$ times some distance to the left.
+If $S$ is even, we need to move our quantizer $S/2$ times some distance to the right and $S/2$ times some distance to the left.
 We can define the ideal position for the quantizer bounds based on its corresponding metric as centered around the center of the related metric.

 We can find these new bounds graphically as depicted in @fig:smhd_find_bound_graph.
 We first determine the x-values of the centers of a metric (here M1, as shown with the arrows).
 We can then place the quantizer steps with step size $Delta$ (@eq:delta) evenly spaced around these points.